Business Employment Solicitors in Reading & Henley

 A Settlement Agreement (previously known as a Compromise Agreement) is a voluntary legally-binding written contract, where an employer and employee terminate employment on agreed terms.

 Employers may wish to offer a Settlement Agreement to employees they are making redundant or to avoid going to an Employment Tribunal, as it is a much quicker and simpler procedure.
-Should you need to terminate an employee’s employment, using a Settle Agreement enables you to offer an employee a sum of money to facilitate a swifter termination of their employment, and help protect your business against future claims as the employee will be unable to make a claim about any type of claim which is listed in the agreement, such as unfair dismissal.
+Should you need to terminate an employee’s employment, using a Settlement Agreement enables you to offer an employee a sum of money to facilitate a swifter termination of their employment, and help protect your business against future claims as the employee will be unable to make a claim about any type of claim which is listed in the agreement, such as unfair dismissal.

-In essence, it financially compensates the employee whilst limiting the employer’s liability so that a line is drawn under the end of the employment relationship with a “clean break” being achieved.
+In essence, a Settlement Agreement financially compensates the employee whilst limiting the employer’s liability so that a line is drawn under the end of the employment relationship with a “clean break” being achieved.
 Because of this, the law states that employees should seek independent legal advice to have any Settlement Agreement offered to them reviewed and, if appropriate, negotiating the terms.
 This legal advice is normally paid for by the employer in terms of a financial contribution.

 How we can help